simonw/til/llms/llama-7b-m2.md

 ## Setup

 To run `llama.cpp` you need an Apple Silicon MacBook M1/M2 with xcode installed.
-You also need Python 3 - I used Python 3.10, after finding that 3.11 didn't work because there was no `torch` wheel for it yet.
+You also need Python 3 - I used Python 3.10, after finding that 3.11 didn't work because there was no `torch` wheel for it yet, but there's a workaround for 3.11 listed below.

 You also need the LLaMA models.
 You can request access from Facebook through [this form](https://forms.gle/jk851eBVbX1m5TAv5), or you can grab it via BitTorrent from the link [in this cheeky pull request](https://github.com/facebookresearch/llama/pull/73).